 When applying for most nonimmigrant visas, the applicant must prove that he or she plans to return to the home country upon the trip’s purpose is completed.

 Temporary visa categories are B, F, J, M, Q, TN, and visa waiver program visitors.
 Those visas have short-term activities, such as tourism, business, education, and some temporary employment.
+TN visa holders, like those in other single-intent categories, must demonstrate their intent to leave the U.S. after a temporary stay.

 ‘Nonimmigrant intent’ means that the visa holder did not plan to stay permanently in the U.S., so he or she only needed the temporary visa when entering the U.S. The U.S. immigration law recognizes a presumption of immigrant intent and imposes the burden of proof on nonimmigrant visa applicants.
-They have to prove nonimmigrant intent and that they have sufficient ties to their home country (financial ties, immediate relatives, etc.) to compel them to leave the U.S. and not abandon their residence abroad.
+They have to prove nonimmigrant intent and that they have sufficient ties to their home country (financial ties, immediate relatives, etc) to compel them to leave the U.S. and not abandon their residence abroad.

 Applying for the Marriage Green Card